-If you need help bathing your dog, we've got a full guide and a video for you below!
+If you need help bathing your dog, we've got a full guide to walk you through the process.

 Suitable for: Any hair length or type

-Alternatively, you can also explore things like grooming mitts which also aren't specifically for shedding dogs, but they help a little and also dogs seem to enjoy them more.
+Alternatively, you can also explore things like grooming mitts that aren't specifically for shedding dogs, but they help a little, and also, dogs seem to enjoy them more.

 Here's how to use a simple bristle doggy brush:

 - Shampoo and condition your dog’s hair as normal (use the pro tip from above);